pulumi/docs/content/blog/switching-the-application-stack-from-pern-to-mern/index.md

 done
 ```

-With the database in place, all that is left is to make some small MongoDB-specific changes to the way queries are sent by the client and server components.
+With the database in place, all that is left is to make some small MongoDB-specific changes to how the client and server components send queries.

-The server component will be changed to use a `model.js` file, which acts like a blueprint for the choices that the database has.
+The server component will be changed to use a model.js file, which acts as a blueprint for the database's choices.

 ```javascript
 const mongoose = require("mongoose");